Yoga Therapy Training Course Module

 In this module you will gain knowledge of structural and functional anatomy relevant to a Yoga Therapist.
 Areas covered include:

-This Module will develop the tools essential to practice as a Yoga Therapist, including:
+This integration Module will develop the tools essential to practice as a Yoga Therapist, including:

 Components of the practicum will be allocated across the 5 core curriculum modules, allowing you to practice and consolidate your skills as you learn.
 Your mentor will assist you to undertake case studies for each module, along with all that is associated with working therapeutically with individuals and groups.